Skip to content

 Publishing to npm (npmjs.org)#

-Client-side Jac libraries can also be published to npm so JavaScript and TypeScript projects can npm install them -- whether or not they use Jac. jac bundle --target npm reads the same jac.toml and produces an npm-compatible .tgz: it compiles your client modules to JavaScript (ES modules), generates package.json, and emits .d.ts TypeScript declarations.
+Client-side Jac libraries can also be published to npm so JavaScript and TypeScript projects can npm install them -- whether or not they use Jac. jac build --as npm reads the same jac.toml and produces an npm-compatible .tgz: it compiles your client modules to JavaScript (ES modules), generates package.json, and emits .d.ts TypeScript declarations.

 What goes in the package: